cr1901/ATD_M117/README.md

 #### Connections

 `paldump` will dump the raw contents of the PAL's "data" over the UART in order from "address" 0 to 2047.
 I define each input pin as an "address" bit, and each output pin as a "data" bit using the below table.
-The table also shows how to connect each iCEbreaker pin to the PAL. **Pin Directions are from the POV of the PAL; make sure all PAL output pins are level shifted down to 3.3V**.
+The table also shows how to connect each iCEbreaker pin to the PAL.
+PAL signals are described in [`signals.md`](signals.md).
+**Pin Directions are from the POV of the PAL; make sure all PAL output pins are level shifted down to 3.3V**.
 A level shifter OE signal is provided in the table as well:

 |Signal Name|Pin Direction|iCEBreaker Connection|PAL Pin|Address Bit|Data Bit|
 |-----------|-------------|---------------------|-------|-----------|--------|